Effects of dipole-dipole interaction between cigar-shaped BECs of cold alkali atoms: Towards inverse-squared interactions: Experimental implications

-{\it Experimental implications } The first effect from the dipole-dipole interaction between the alkali atoms is the collapse of the single modes to a single lattice site (a given single cigar-like BEC), when $g<-1/4$ for the setups of Fig. \ref{fig1}(a) and Fig. \ref{fig2}(a) and $g<3/4$ for the setups of Fig. \ref{fig1}(b) and Fig. \ref{fig2}(b).
-This will never happen for a system dominated by the on-site repulsive interaction.
-The time-of-flight experiments measures the momentum distribution of the trapped cloud \cite{kett}.
-In these experiments, this collapse can be observed and can be thought as a definitive evidence of the effect of the renormalized dipole-dipole interaction.
+The first prediction on the effects of the dipole-dipole interaction between the alkali atoms is unstable when $g<-1/4$.
+The Calogero-Sutrherland gas collapses the single modes to a single lattice site (a given single cigar-shaped BEC) when $g<-1/4$ for the setups in Fig. \ref {fig1}(a) and \ref{fig2}(a) and $g<3/4$ for the setups of Figs. \ref{fig1} (b) and \ref{fig2}(b).
+Although in practice it is impossible that the lattice gas collapses to a single site, this means the one-dimensional lattice gas with dipole-dipole interaction becomes unstable to tend to the center of the lattice.
+We are unable to estimate the details of the this tendency.
+The time-of-flight experiments measure the momentum distribution of the trapped cloud \cite {kett}.
+In these experiments, the predicted tendency can be observed and regarded as a ubiquitous evidence of the effect of the renormalized dipole-dipole interaction.